History

 This course explores key features of modern urban life through the history of the European city.
 Topics include city planning, the development and changing uses of public spaces, policing and social control in the city, and intellectual and artistic responses to the urban environment.
 Core readings focusing on London, Berlin, and Paris are complemented by student research projects on cities of their choice.
 Investigations focus on understanding what it means to live in an urban society, and how the history of urban development can help us better understand today’s urbanized world.
 (AY).

-Full Title: Sex, War, and Violence: Gender and Sexuality in the 20th Century European History.
+Full Title: Gender, Sexuality, and War: Conflict and Violence in the 20th century.
 This course centers the often overlooked role of gender and sexuality in the 20th century European mobilizations of state violence such as the Holocaust, Armenian Genocide, and conflicts in the former Yugoslavia.
 It emphasizes the clashes that occured between gains in gender and sexual rights during the century and projects of state violence that were frequently aimed at dismantling these gains.
 Attention is paid to the intersection of race, class, religion and gender in the (re)construction of new gender and sexual heiarchies in conflict and post-conflict contexts in the region.
 (OC)

 HIST 339 The Late Ottoman Empire, 1789-1924 4 Credit Hours